smoxy-io/news-github-pages/source/tech/2024-11-15-tech-news-today-live-updates-on-novembe.md

 cover:
 draft: false
 top: false
-preview: Tech News Today Live Updates on November 16, 2024: Stay updated with the latest developments in the world of technology from around the globe.
-Discover insights on new gadgets, software updates, and breakthroughs in AI, blockchain, and more, impacting both consumers and industries.
+preview: "Tech News Today Live Updates on November 16, 2024: Stay updated with the latest developments in the world of technology from around the globe.
+Discover insights on new gadgets, software updates, and breakthroughs in AI, blockchain, and more, impacting both consumers and industries."
 type: post
 hide: false
 toc: false